MuhammadNazhimMaulana/contact-app/README.md

 # Contact App

-at is built with express js and the front end is using ejs as templating engine.
+hat is built with express js and the front end is using ejs as templating engine.

 ```
 npm install